Inkrato/inkrato/README.md

 ## Security considerations

-There is currently no email address verification requirement, rate-limiting, capatcha support or ability to moderate users or spam, meaning there is currently little protection against users with malicious intent.
+There is currently no email address verification requirement, rate-limiting, CAPTCHA support or ability to moderate users or spam, meaning there is currently little protection against users with malicious intent.

 If there are no user accounts in the system, the first user to login is granted ADMIN access (and can edit any post), but subsequent users have normal privileges and while they can create new posts they can only edit their own posts.